Intro Seminars

 While we think it's important to raise awareness of the risks of AI in the general public, if we receive more applications than we can accept, we will give priority to those who are seriously considering taking action in AI Safety (thinking of a career transition, donating etc).
 Nevertheless, we encourage you to apply even if you are uncertain about how you'd be able to contribute to AI Safety.
 This is an introductory program after all - we might be able to give you a few ideas :)

 Since this program consists of discussion sessions based on weekly readings, its success is very much based on active participation.
-By applying to the course, you commit to dedicating 5 hours of your time to the course for at least 8 weeks (there's an optional project phase at the end).
+By applying to the course, you commit to dedicating 5 hours of your time to the course for at least 4 weeks.

 If you are unsure about applying, consider the option of self-studying the course material (it's freely available, find links above).
 Taking part in the program has the benefits of accountability, exposure to diverse opinions and networking, but as mentioned earlier, it also requires you to put in the effort.
 If you're still unsure, we encourage you to err on the side of applying!